Diagnostic Sprint · Engagement v1

 A reviewer, a regulator, or an internal red-team has questioned whether your threshold was fixed in advance.

 You need a managed compliance service.
-Studio 11 ships an artefact and walks away — we don’t hold ongoing audit retainers.
+We ship an artefact and walk away — we don’t hold ongoing audit retainers.

 You can spare ~6 hours of an engineer’s time across two weeks for the verifier integration and one rerun.